We are so lucky to live in a place with magical islands, surrounded by lighthouses and whales, and Campobello Island, New Brunswick is exactly that!

 Campobello is very near and dear to my mermaid heart and I know once you visit, it’ll be just as special to you too!

 From picture-perfect lighthouses—only accessible by foot at low tide—to dreamy beaches sprinkled with seaglass, to whales and coastal creatures around every corner.
 Campobello Island is a destination that everyone should experience at some point in their life.

-Before you can begin planning your adventure to Campobello Island, let’s start with how to get there since it’s a little more complicated than just hopping in the car and on a ferry!
+Visiting Campobello Island requires a pinch of island hopping (or US border crossing, depending on how you want to approach it) so let’s start with how to get there since it’s a little more complicated than just hopping in the car and on a ferry!

-One of the biggest misconceptions I hear about visiting Campobello Island is that you have to go though the United States to get there, but that’s simply not true.
-It’s also accessible by two short ferry rides.
+One of the biggest misconceptions I hear about visiting Campobello Island is that you have to go though the United States to get there, which isn’t true.
+While crossing the border into Maine and accessing the island through the states is an option, the island is also accessible by two short ferry rides.

 One FREE ferry from L’Étete to Deer Island and one PAID ferry from Deer Island to Campobello Island.
 The Deer Island ferry leaves every half hour.
 The Campobello Island ferry, which is privately own, leaves Deer Island every hourly but days of the week and times may vary depending on the month.

 This ferry is VERY weather dependent so ALWAYS check their Facebook page, East Coast Ferries, for ferry schedule and any planned or unplanned changes to the schedule that may affect your crossing or plans.

 You can access the Deer Island ferry schedule here and Campobello Island ferry schedule here.
 Plan to budget for $25 one-way for a vehicle and driver, then $5 for each additional adult.
 Children under 12 sail for free.

 If you’re planning to visit Campobello Island, one thing is very important!
 Make sure to book your accommodations in advance.
 Campobello Island is a small island, with only so many places to stay!